awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 1. If you chose **Yes**, in the **KMS key** field, type an alias\.
 CloudTrail encrypts your log files with the key and adds the policy for you\.
 **Note**
 If you chose **No**, choose an existing KMS key\.
 You can also type the ARN of a key from another account\.
 For more information, see [Updating a Trail to Use Your CMK](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
 The key policy must allow CloudTrail to use the key to encrypt your log files, and allow the users you specify to read log files in unencrypted form\.
-For information about manually editing the key policy, see [AWS KMS Key Policy for CloudTrail](create-kms-key-policy-for-cloudtrail.md)\.
+For information about manually editing the key policy, see [Configure AWS KMS Key Policies for CloudTrail](create-kms-key-policy-for-cloudtrail.md)\.

 1. For **Enable log file validation**, choose **Yes** to have log digests delivered to your S3 bucket\.
 You can use the digest files to verify that your log files did not change after CloudTrail delivered them\.
 For more information, see [Validating CloudTrail Log File Integrity](cloudtrail-log-file-validation-intro.md)\.

 1. For **Send SNS notification for every log file delivery**, choose **Yes** if you want to be notified each time a log is delivered to your bucket\.
 CloudTrail stores multiple events in a log file\.
 SNS notifications are sent for every log file, not for every event\.

 1. For **Create a new SNS topic**, choose **Yes** to create a topic, or choose **No** to use an existing topic\.
-If you are creating a trail that applies to all regions, SNS notifications for log file deliveries from all regions are sent to the single SNS topic that you create\.
+If you are creating a trail that applies to all Regions, SNS notifications for log file deliveries from all Regions are sent to the single SNS topic that you create\.
 **Note**
 If you chose **No**, choose an existing topic\.
-You can also enter the ARN of a topic from another region or from an account with appropriate permissions\.
+You can also enter the ARN of a topic from another Region or from an account with appropriate permissions\.
 For more information, see [Amazon SNS Topic Policy for CloudTrail](cloudtrail-permissions-for-sns-notifications.md)\.

 1. If you chose **Yes**, in the **SNS topic** field, type a name\.